vincentxwang/BernsteinBasis.jl/README.md

 [This package](https://github.com/vincentxwang/BernsteinBasis.jl) contains performant reference element operators and algorithms for using a Bernstein basis in discontinuous Galerkin methods.
 The codes are based on [GPU-accelerated Bernstein-Bezier discontinuous Galerkin methods for wave problems](https://arxiv.org/abs/1512.06025) by Chan and Warburton (2017).
 Examples of using this package in DG solvers can be found in `/examples`.

-# Speed
+# Speedups

 This package features fast derivative and lift operators that transform in $O(n^3)$ instead of the typical $O(n^5)$ by exploiting density in operators using the Bernstein basis.
-Particularly, these operators have $\leq4$ elements per row, as can be seen below in the two figures from [GPU-accelerated Bernstein-Bezier discontinuous Galerkin methods for wave problems](https://arxiv.org/abs/1512.06025).
+Particularly, the derivative operator has $\leq4$ elements per row and the lift matrix has a recursive structure, as can be seen below in the two figures from [GPU-accelerated Bernstein-Bezier discontinuous Galerkin methods for wave problems](https://arxiv.org/abs/1512.06025).

 ![Graph demonstrating derivative matrix sparsity](assets/derivative.png)